-Many organizations are now realizing the need to make their eLearning content available through Smartphones and tablets.
+Many organizations are now realizing the need to make their eLearning content available through smartphones and tablets.
 They wish to implement mobile learning by making their e-learning courses accessible through mobile devices.
 But the e-learning courses that run on desktops do not run on iPads or the latest version of android tablets, if they were developed using Flash.
 The reason being Flash based courses are not supported by iOS versions.
 Hence, there’s a need to convert Flash to HTML5.

 It is, indeed, a challenge to convert courses that are developed using Flash.
 What can be done in such cases?
 Do you discard such useful resources?
-Do they re-developed them right from scratch to make them compatible?
-Well, converting them into HTML 5 format is a good option.
+Do they need to be re-developed right from scratch to make them compatible?
+Well, converting them into HTML5 format is a good option.

 Step 1: Make sure that all source files are available